NOAA-SWPC/Operations-Clock/pi/README.md

 # Raspberry Pi Standalone Clock Example Setup Instructions

-Initally the information on booting the pi to a full-screen browser was taken from this page: http://blogs.wcode.org/2013/09/howto-boot-your-raspberry-pi-into-a-fullscreen-browser-kiosk/, but has been modified for our use.
+Initially the information on booting the pi to a full-screen browser was taken from this page: http://blogs.wcode.org/2013/09/howto-boot-your-raspberry-pi-into-a-fullscreen-browser-kiosk/, but has been modified for our use.

 ## Step 1: Download and Install Raspbian
 For the most part, we’ve used a stock basic Raspbian lite image, updated to the latest versions; but we’ve then installed several additional packages: